Vector-valued Reproducing Kernel Banach Spaces with Group Lasso Norms: The Representer Theorem

-We comment that if $\K$ satisfies ({\bf A\ref{A4}}), then $\BK^\#$ also satisfies the linear representer theorem for the acceptable regularized learning.
-For more details, we recommend \cite[Theorem 4.12 and Proposition 4.13]{Songl^1}.

-We finish this section by stating the following conclusion. \begin{Thm} If ${\K}$ is an admissible kernel on $X\times X$, then $\BK$ and $\BK^\#$ as defined in Section 3, with their norms defined as in (\ref{normBK}) and (\ref{normBK*}) respectively, are both vector-valued RKBSs on $X$.
-And the bilinear form $(\cdot,\cdot)_{\K}$ satisfies (\ref{bilinearfg}) and the Cauchy inequality (\ref{Cauchyinequality})
+We remark that similar arguments can prove that if $\K$ satisfies ({\bf A\ref{A4}}), then $\BK^\#$ also satisfies the linear representer theorem for acceptable regularized learning.
+Let us conclude this section with the following theorem. \begin{Thm} If ${\K}$ is an admissible kernel on $X\times X$, then $\BK$ and $\BK^\#$ as defined in Section 3 are both vector-valued RKBSs on $X$.
+And the bilinear form $(\cdot,\cdot)_{\K}$ satisfies the reproducing property (\ref{bilinearfg}) and the Cauchy inequality (\ref{Cauchyinequality}).
+Furthermore, every acceptable regularized learning scheme as in Definition \ref{defiadmissible} possesses a minimizer $f_0$ of the form